 And now, let the fur fly:

-A large and gentle breed that has been around humans as early as in 3000 B.C.
-Back then, the Great Pyrenees would fulfill their duties as sheep and livestock guarding dogs.
-An exceptional hearing makes them capable of hearing predators approach over serious distances!
+The Great Pyrenees is a large and gentle breed that has been around humans as early as in 3000 B.C.
+Back then, it served as sheep and livestock guarding dogs.
+Their exceptional hearing makes them capable of detecting predators approach from long distances!

-You just have to set your eyes on their big, beautiful white form to fall in love with these creatures.
-Sticking to their ancestral purpose, a Great Pyrenese will intimidate intruders with more than their impressive bulk.
+Adhering to their ancestral purpose, the Great Pyrenese will intimidate intruders with more than their impressive bulk.
 They also have an impressively loud bark.
-However, we’d recommend you get your fur baby well socialized before you bring them home.
+For these reasons, we suggest that you work hard on socializing your Great Pyrenese.
 After all, you wouldn’t want them to take down any visitors they haven’t met before.

-A Chinese canine breed, Chows are big and muscular.
-The fluffiness of their coat could rival that of any dog breed easily.
+A Chinese breed, Chows are big and muscular.
+The fluffiness of their coatis second to none.
 Originally, this multipurpose dog would serve its masters in several different ways.
-Chow chows are great at guarding, for instance.
-But they are equally good hunters and herders too.
+Chow Chows are great at guarding, for instance.
+But they are equally good as hunters and herders.

-Most importantly, though, they make excellent snuggle pillows.
-There’s enough fluff for you to lose yourself in if you bring this fantastic companion dog home.
-Sure, there will be major shedding for you to deal with.
-Even so, the serious and dignified temperament this pooch displays will make up for that.
+Most importantly, though, they make perfect snuggle pillows.
+There’senough fluff for you to lose yourself in if you bring this fantastic companion dog home.
+There will be major shedding for you to deal with, but their serious and dignified temperament more than compensate for that.

 Related: Gigantic Fluffy Poodle Dogs Love Being Carried Everywhere